-I get tired with all of these, especially because my parents keep asking why I still have no job.
+I get tired with all of these, especially because my parents keep asking me why I still haven't gotten a job.
 They say that I should be more active in doing so.
 Also, they keep comparing me to their friends' children.

 All of my friends have already got a job and I am the only one left.
-I wasn’t a person that easily give up, but in these two years, I feel empty.
+I wasn’t a person that gives up easily, but in these two years, I feel empty.
 I don’t know what I should do.

-My parents said this is due to my selective choose about the type of the jobs.
+My parents said this is due to my selective choice of jobs.
 Since I am a law graduate, I tend to stay away from any job that will lead me to do haram stuff, for example, corruption.
-Is it true that because I am a picky then I haven’t got any yet?
+Is it true that because I am a picky being too picky?

-I have ideas to start my own small business, selling food or open small Muslim clothes store.
+I have ideas to start my own small business, catering or starting my own business.
 But my parents don’t agree with the idea.
 They said they already guided me from baby to university, to be a career woman, not to become a seller.
 But in my country, the only job that seems halal is doing business.
-If I try to change my plan to build a business, does it means I’m a person that doesn’t believe in Allah because I give up on finding a real job?
+If I try to change my plan to build a business, does it mean I’m a person that doesn’t believe in Allah because I gave up on finding a real job?

 Everything seems so easy for other people while it is very hard for me.
 I get depressed every day, and can’t even leave my room.
-My parents get angry at me every day too since I can’t get any job yet.
-They are getting old and supporting me since I don’t have any job is, of course, a burden for them.
+My parents get angry at me every day too since I can’t get a job yet.
+They are getting old and supporting me since I don’t have a job.
+I feel I'm a burden for them.
 What can I do to overcome this?
 Your help will be very helpful for me.
 Thank you so much.